 Absolutely!
 For more information on destination weddings, see the Destination Weddings page.

 Within an hours drive, prices range from from £240 for short notice performances for single parts of the day, to £530 for four parts of the day including requests, travel, insurance and portable baby grand piano.

 As early as possible!
 Generally, couples book 12-18 months in advance, with Summer and December dates booking up early.
 We've even had couples book Craig before they knew which venue they were using!!
 Craig does have other pianists that work for him who will take on dates if Craig is already booked; Craig passed on almost as many weddings as he played last year, so booking early is definitely advisable to avoid disappointment.

 All ceremony songs will be entirely your choice - you have to have you own choices for your ceremony!

-For other parts of the day, a few requests is no problem.
+For other parts of the day, requests in advance are no problem, nor are requests on the day from guests.
+Craig’s repertoire is over 24 hours of music.
 It's better to give Craig a more general idea as to the style(s) of music you'd like, rather than an exact list of songs to play.
 The more flexible you can be, the more you'll allow him to read your guests and change the set as he plays; Craig's experience means you can trust him to know what will work well.
 This also means that there's a better synergy between your music, your guests and the venue.

 Do you need sheet music?